 The most common type of synthetic drugs in Idaho are synthetic cannabinoids.
 These are drugs that imitate the effects of marijuana, and usually come in the form of plant material that has been sprayed or laced with a chemical compound.
 Generic names might include:

 There are two main reasons why synthetic cannabinoids are dangerous.
 First, the chemicals in synthetic cannabinoids are full agonists, which means they are much more potent than the THC in actual marijuana.
 Second, there is little to no regulation about what chemicals are used to saturate the herbal compound, and some of these substances can be toxic to the human body.
 In fact, there may be more than 100 different chemicals in one formulation.
 Adverse effects include:

 In 2011, more than 28,000 emergency room visits were linked to synthetic drugs.

-Synthetic cathinones – These are stimulants that mimic the effects of the Khat plant, a Bush that grows in southern Arabia and East Africa.
-Khat leaves are chewed because of their mildly euphoric, stimulating effect.
+These are stimulants that mimic the effects of the Khat plant, a bush that grows in southern Arabia and East Africa.
+People chew Khat leaves to experience their mildly euphoric, stimulating effect.

 - White Lightning